 Before a vehicle is listed for retail sale on our platform, it undergoes a thorough reconditioning process in order to meet our Vroom retail sales criteria.
 The efficiency of this reconditioning process is a key element in our ability to profitably grow.
-To recondition vehicles, we rely on a combination of our Vroom VRC along with a network of VRCs owned and operated by third parties, and we intend to continue to expand our network of third-party VRCs.
-Utilizing this hybrid approach, we have increased our total reconditioning capacity to approximately 2,300 units per week as of March 31, 2021, with approximately two-thirds from our twenty-three third-party VRCs.
-As we increase the number of vehicles in our inventory and expand our reconditioning capacity, we expect that reconditioning costs and inbound shipping costs per unit will decrease as we benefit from economies of scale and operating leverage in reconditioning costs.
-See "-Other Key Factors and Trends Affecting our Operating Results-Ability to expand and optimize our reconditioning capacity to satisfy increasing demand."
+To recondition vehicles, we rely on a combination of our Vroom VRC along with a network of VRCs owned and operated by third parties, and we intend to continue to expand our network of third-party and Vroom owned VRCs.
+Utilizing this hybrid approach, we have increased our total reconditioning capacity to approximately 2,800 units per week as of June 30, 2021, with approximately three-fourths from our twenty-eight third-party VRCs.
+As we are increasing the number of vehicles in our inventory and expanding our reconditioning capacity, we expect that reconditioning costs and inbound shipping costs per unit will continue to decrease as we benefit from economies of scale and operating leverage in reconditioning costs.
+See "- Other Key Factors and Trends Affecting our Operating Results-Ability to expand and optimize our reconditioning capacity to satisfy increasing demand."